benarmstead/cmus-music-monitor/README.md

 The rust version will be supported in the future unlike this one.

-The rust version also fixes bugs in this script and adds new features.
+The rust version also fixes bugs in this script and adds new features, it is also a drop in replacement.

 ---

 Shell script for Cmus to monitor music listening habits.

-Gets all the metadata of the song being listened to, and writes it to a CSV.
+Gets all the metadata of the song being listened to, and writes it to a csv.

-## Program to analyse data
+## Program to analyze data

-I have written a small python program utilizing matplotlib to analyse and effectively display the data stored in the .csv.
+I have written a small python program utilizing matplotlib to analyze and effectively display the data stored in the .csv.

 It can be found [here](https://github.com/benarmstead/music-grapher)